Nurix Therapeutics (NASDAQ:NRIX) Posts Quarterly Earnings Results, Misses Estimates By $0.08 EPS

-Nurix Therapeutics (NASDAQ:NRIX – Get Free Report) announced its quarterly earnings data on Thursday.
-The company reported ($0.71) EPS for the quarter, missing analysts’ consensus estimates of ($0.63) by ($0.08), Yahoo Finance reports.
+Nurix Therapeutics (NASDAQ:NRIX – Get Free Report) posted its quarterly earnings data on Thursday.
+The company reported ($0.71) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.63) by ($0.08), Yahoo Finance reports.
 Nurix Therapeutics had a negative return on equity of 82.08% and a negative net margin of 264.84%.
-The company had revenue of $12.09 million for the quarter, compared to analyst estimates of $19.35 million.
+The business had revenue of $12.09 million during the quarter, compared to analysts’ expectations of $19.35 million.

 Nurix Therapeutics Trading Up 8.1 %

-In other news, CFO Houte Hans Van sold 3,499 shares of the company’s stock in a transaction that occurred on Thursday, May 2nd.
+In related news, insider Christine Ring sold 5,760 shares of the stock in a transaction dated Monday, July 1st.
+The stock was sold at an average price of $20.81, for a total transaction of $119,865.60.
+Following the completion of the sale, the insider now owns 19,838 shares in the company, valued at $412,828.78.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Nurix Therapeutics news, CFO Houte Hans Van sold 3,499 shares of the firm’s stock in a transaction that occurred on Thursday, May 2nd.
 The stock was sold at an average price of $12.83, for a total transaction of $44,892.17.
-Following the sale, the chief financial officer now owns 68,333 shares in the company, valued at approximately $876,712.39.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-In related news, insider Christine Ring sold 1,900 shares of Nurix Therapeutics stock in a transaction dated Wednesday, June 12th.
-The shares were sold at an average price of $17.01, for a total transaction of $32,319.00.
-Following the completion of the sale, the insider now owns 19,838 shares of the company’s stock, valued at approximately $337,444.38.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Houte Hans Van sold 3,499 shares of the business’s stock in a transaction that occurred on Thursday, May 2nd.
-The stock was sold at an average price of $12.83, for a total value of $44,892.17.
-Following the sale, the chief financial officer now owns 68,333 shares of the company’s stock, valued at approximately $876,712.39.
+Following the completion of the transaction, the chief financial officer now owns 68,333 shares in the company, valued at approximately $876,712.39.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Christine Ring sold 5,760 shares of the firm’s stock in a transaction that occurred on Monday, July 1st.
+The shares were sold at an average price of $20.81, for a total value of $119,865.60.
+Following the transaction, the insider now owns 19,838 shares of the company’s stock, valued at approximately $412,828.78.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 16,549 shares of company stock valued at $271,888.
-Insiders own 7.20% of the company’s stock.
+Over the last 90 days, insiders sold 16,549 shares of company stock worth $271,888.
+7.20% of the stock is owned by corporate insiders.

 Nurix Therapeutics, Inc, a clinical stage biopharmaceutical company, focuses on the discovery, development, and commercialization of small molecule and cell therapies for the treatment of cancer, inflammatory conditions, and other diseases.
 The company develops NX-2127, an orally bioavailable Bruton's tyrosine kinase (BTK) degrader for the treatment of relapsed or refractory B-cell malignancies; NX-5948, an orally bioavailable BTK degrader for the treatment of relapsed or refractory B-cell malignancies and autoimmune diseases; and NX-1607, an orally bioavailable Casitas B-lineage lymphoma proto-oncogene-B (CBL-B) inhibitor for immuno-oncology indications.